ec429/fc-aviation/README.md

 * The calendar turns by season (i.e. 4 turns per year).
 * Newly founded cities have 2 population.
   - But settlers still only cost 1, so you can quickly spread across your continent.
-* Unhappiness from units in the field is only 1, even under Democracy.
+* Unhappiness from units in the field is only 1 under Democracy (and zero for other governments).
 * Road bridges and railways are available from the start.
 So is Farmland, even though the building to enable its effect (Crop Dusting) requires the technology General Aviation.
 * Workers are called Seabees.